So you're a local business.

 There's generally one good guideline to follow when using the Google My Business service:

-Keep information consistent along all your other social media platforms.
+Keep information consistent with all your other social media platforms.

 You don't want your Business search result giving one address or phone number, but your website and Facebook saying another.